 Homelessness and hopelessness go hand in hand.
 But some Cincinnati organizations are working to combat part of the problem: lack of employment, and the sense of isolation and despair that it creates.

 The Jobs Van is designed to lift people out of poverty, one day and one job at a time.
 Four days a week, the Jobs Van offers free pickups around the region starting at 8:30 a.m., taking participants to job sites where they can sign up for a day's work contributing to community beautification.
 The program pays $9/hr cash at the end of each shift and includes lunch.
 The idea is that anyone who wants to work should have access to dignified labor that pays a minimum wage (or in this case, slightly more).

 According to Joe Rudemiller, 3CDC Vice President, Marketing & Communications, the program's first year was a success.
 "In the first year alone," Rudemiller says, "we helped 34 individuals secure permanent housing and 16 people find full-time employment."
 The Jobs Van also collected more than 5,000 bags of trash that first year, across more than 600 miles of city roads.

-For many, the program provides more than money, important though that may be.
-Participants also get access to life-changing public services and the sense of accomplishment that comes with a job well done.
+For many like Gilbert, the program provides more than money, important though that may be.
+Participants also get access to necessary public services and the sense of accomplishment that comes with a job well done.
 These improvements--both to their physical and emotional well-being--provide a foundation for lasting change, and can be the start of a true intervention for a community member in need.